giellalt/lang-udm/udm.md

 **Disallow %^RusJaErr after cons or other vowels**

 * * *

+<small>This (part of) documentation was generated from [src/fst/phonology.twolc](https://github.com/giellalt/lang-udm/blob/main/src/fst/phonology.twolc)</small>

+---

-<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-udm/blob/main/../src/fst/phonology.twolc)</small>Exceptions are quite strange word-forms. the ones that do not fit anywhere
+Exceptions are quite strange word-forms. the ones that do not fit anywhere else.
-else.
 This file contains all enumerated word forms that cannot reasonably be created from lexical data by regular inflection.
 Usually there should be next to none exceptions, it's always better to have a paradigm that covers only one or few words than an exception since these will not work nicely with e.g. compounding scheme or possibly many end applications.

 This is a temporary work around words that do not occur alone